nvasta/WekaDancer/README.md

 timestamps.
 To make their processing easier, all data are included with a single timestamp.
 If a reading is non existent for a specific time, the 0 or NaN can be set a the value.
-The identifier of each sensor, is set as the collumn header for the respecitive values.
+The identifier of each sensor, is set as the column header for the respective values.

 ### The Actions
-The actions are stored in a separete time series with the same name as the context one, plus the suffix '.actions.'.
+The actions are stored in a separate time series with the same name as the context one, plus the suffix '.actions.'.
 The format of this time series is the following: time | sequence_number | action | device | parameters | source